100 people evacuated as fire rages

 The MetService forecast the strong winds to continue overnight and become severe at times today, with gusts reaching 130kmh.

-The Fenz spokesman said SH8 remained closed last night due to smoke blowing across the highway.
+The Fenz spokesman said the fire was expected to remain on the western side of SH8.

-The fire was expected to remain on the western side of SH8.
+Helicopter and fixed wing firefighting resources were stood down at dusk and will resume operations at first light today.

 Three structural protection teams from Ashburton, Timaru and Temuka remained on scene overnight with a local crew and a command unit, the objective being to preserve property.